wonkybream/django-rdtwt/README.md

 TEST_RUNNER = 'rdtwt.runner.PostgresDiscoverRunner'
 ```

-This makes sure that tests run against the PostgreSQL version you define.
-That helps to make sure your tests aren't flaky because of database version changing without your knowledge.
+This makes sure that tests run against the PostgreSQL version defined by you.
+It also adds up to the test confidence, at least they aren't flaky because of database version changing without your knowledge.

 **Example:**